 - Build programs of distinction that enhance UWF's reputation for educational innovation and excellence.
 Develop and retain a culture that supports research and creativity.
 Augment and invest in academic and research programs that meet professional, personal, scholastic and workforce needs.
-Optimize and refine internal and external support to promote teaching and learning activities, research, service, strategic innovation and other scholarly endeavors that serve the greater good and the SUS Strategic Plan. - 2.
-Provide high-quality learning and high-impact practices that inspire students to become enlightened, engaged global citizens and successful professionals.
-Align resources to deliver exceptional support services and learning opportunities that will ensure students have access, continuity and success while earning degrees. - 3.
+Optimize and refine internal and external support to promote teaching and learning activities, research, service, strategic innovation and other scholarly endeavors that serve the greater good and the SUS Strategic Plan. - Provide high-quality learning and high-impact practices that inspire students to become enlightened, engaged global citizens and successful professionals.
+UWF will align resources to deliver exceptional support services and learning opportunities that will ensure students have access, continuity and success while earning degrees. - 3.
 Strengthen and expand partnerships that multiply UWF's impact and visibility in the community as an educational, cultural and economic center.
 Enhance the region's education, economy, culture, health and well-being through endeavors beyond campus borders while attracting residents and visitors to campus.
 Inspire partnerships that open pathways to employment for UWF students and graduates. - 4.
-Attract, retain and develop high-quality and diverse faculty and staff.
+Attract, retain and develop high-quality faculty and staff.
 Recognize, reward and celebrate faculty and staff for their contributions to student development, scholarly or professional achievements and community partnerships. - 5.
 Promote UWF's properties as desirable destinations for educational, cultural, professional and personal activities.
-Invest in and steward UWF's natural, technical, intellectual and physical capital and infrastructure.
+Invest in and steward UWF's natural, technical, intellectual and physical capital and infrastructure. - 6.
+Provide effective and timely business and operational services informed by best practices.
+Ensure student and employee safety and continuity of operations from natural disasters or catastrophic events.
+Assure accountability of operations and outcomes to appropriate internal and external stakeholders. - 7.
+Maintain a welcoming, inclusive, equitable and respectful environment for employees, students, visitors and service partners.
+Ensure a commitment to open-minded and tolerant civil discourse.

+STRATEGY (cont.)
 Strengths, Opportunities & Challenges